 - In a medium shallow bowl, whisk together the powdered sweetener and cocoa powder.
-Add the heavy cream and water and whisk to combine.
+Add the heavy cream and vanilla and whisk to combine.

 - Add enough water until the glaze thins out and is of a "dippable" consistency, without being too watery.

 - Dip the top of each donut into the glaze and let set, about 30 minutes.